wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### Pushover URL

-A supplementary URL to show with your message
+A supplementary URL to show with the message.

 ```javascript